meithecatte/compilercrim.es/content/bootstrap/branches/index.md

-There is one irregularity, in that if we try to encode a `[BP]` without any offset, what we get instead is a hardcoded address, such as `mov bx, [0x1234]`, which should come after the immediate byte.[^modrm-order] If you recall, the lack of `[BP]` is why switching the return stack to use `DI` instead was beneficial.
+There is one irregularity, in that if we try to encode a `[BP]` without any offset, what we get instead is a hardcoded address, such as `mov bx, [0x1234]`, which should come after the ModR/M byte itself.[^modrm-order] If you recall, the lack of `[BP]` is why switching the return stack to use `DI` instead was beneficial.